 17. Participants can enter either individually or as a group, in the case of group projects.

 18. All entries will be judged according to the official scoring criteria guidelines.
 Judges fill out a score card for each entry.
 If an entry is disqualified, the reason for disqualification must be stated on the score card.
 Judges make comments on score cards in order to help exhibitors improve.
-After the show, completed score cards with notes will be given to each entrant.
+If you want your score card, please include a self-addressed stamped envelope with each entry.

 19. Any complaint or issue must be presented in writing to the Show Chairman.
 All Complaints need to be accompanied by two suggestions on how matters could be improved for future competitions.